Majoburo/LISA_GWANW/README.md

 Download this repo and `cd` into the folder.
 Then we can open the tutorial notebook with `jupyter notebook`

-If you want to change any parameters, you can set the varaibles `download_results=True`
+If you want to run any of the MCMC inference cells, you can set the variables `download_results` to `False`